Sagewai MCP Server

 No tools appear

-Verify the gateway is running and agents are registered:
+Check that the gateway is running and that agents are registered:

 curl http://localhost:8000/v1/models \